zerospiel/docs/docs/admin-kof.md

 ### Mid-level

-Getting a little bit more detailed, it's important to undrestand that data flows upwards, from observed resources to centralized Grafana on the
+Getting a little bit more detailed, it's important to undrestand that data flows upwards, from observed objects to centralized Grafana on the Management layer:
-Management layer:

 ```
 management cluster_____________________